brainchaosapps/jenkinsPipelineTest/readme.md

   - **Important hint**: We have a default user called `admin` but its not best practice to use `admin` user.
 Please create a new user in your Artifactory server, e.g. `jenkins`.
 Please be aware that this user needs to have Admin Privileges, because otherwise the user is not able to store artifacts in the Artifactory.

-Now we are done with integrating JFrog Artifactory to our Jenkis server.
+Now we are done with integrating JFrog Artifactory to our Jenkins server.
 Next step is to send the result of our pipeline to the Artifactory server.
 This project used the declarative pipline syntax, so please refer to: https://www.jfrog.com/confluence/display/JFROG/Declarative+Pipeline+Syntax

 # License